 Roxanne van Dam - Programmer

-Roxanne is a programmer from the Netherlands where she worked at a few indie game studios, before moving to Denmark to pursue a master’s degree in Games.
-As a programmer she focuses on prototyping and gameplay.
-You can find her portfolio at
+Roxanne is a programmer from the Netherlands where they worked at a few indie game studios, before moving to Denmark to pursue a master’s degree in Games.
+As a programmer they focus on prototyping and gameplay.
+You can find their portfolio at

-ravandam.com, and follow her on Twitter for bird pictures.
+ravandam.com, and follow them on Twitter for bird pictures.

 Angus Dick - Technical Artist

 Angus is an Animator and Illustrator based in the UK, who has been working on projects for Film, TV, print and games since 2011.
 He has provided animation for Frobisher Says, Hohokum, Over the Alps and I am Dead, as well as created Pool Panic with Rekim Ltd for Adult Swim Games.
 Say hi on twitter @angusdick, and check out his previous work on his website.